kahlan/kahlan/docs/test-double.md

 });
 ```
-**Tip:** If you extends from an abstract class, all missing methods will be automatically added to your stub.
+**Tip:** If you extend an abstract class, all missing methods will be automatically added to your stub.

-**Note:** If the `'extends'` option is used, magic methods **won't be included**, so as to to avoid any conflict between your tested classes and the magic method behaviors.
+**Note:** If the `'extends'` option is used, magic methods **won't be included**, so as to avoid any conflict between your tested classes and the magic methods.

 However, if you still want to include magic methods with the `'extends'` option, you can manually set the `'magicMethods'` option to `true`: